2001 Molson Indy Vancouver: Post-Race

-Moreno was incredibly emotional as he circled around for his victory lap, performing donuts on the start-finish straight and celebrating on victory lane with his team and the Brazilian flag draped around his shoulders.
-A very popular driver in the series, he was holding back tears as he raised the winner's trophy and gave interviews.
+Moreno was emotional as he circled around for his victory lap, performing donuts on the start-finish straight and celebrating on victory lane with his team and the Brazilian flag draped around his shoulders.
+He was holding back tears as he raised the winner's and gave interviews.

 For Moreno, this would be his second and final CART victory, as well as the last for Patrick Racing before it folded in 2004.
 Despite the good result, Moreno would have horrendous luck for the rest of the season, scoring only two points at Surfer's Paradise for pole position and leading the most laps; he would ultimately DNF at five of the last six races of the season and was dropped from the team for 2002.
 Moreno would come back to CART in 2003 racing for Herdez Competition and score one final career podium at Miami.
 Moreno was also the sixth different winner at Vancouver in as many years and he gave Toyota its first win of the season on a street course.

 de Ferran recorded his fifth podium of the year, continuing an upward trend that would ultimately earn him two wins and the season championship.
 His 2nd place also vaulted him into 1st place in the drivers' standings ahead of his teammate Castroneves, becoming the third different points leader in as many races.

 Andretti was pleased with his podium finish, as he continued his streak of strong points finishes in Canada and earned his sixth podium in Vancouver.
 He would go on to score another podium in Surfer's Paradise by the end of the season.

 This would be Alex Zanardi's final race before his career-ending crash at the 2001 American Memorial in Germany two weeks later.